How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 (iv) DELF Pro

-Professionals and adults in a work context are the target audience.
+The target audience is professionals and adults in a work context.
 DELF Pro has four levels: A1, A2, B1, and B2.

 These exams aim to gauge individuals’ proficiency in using French professionally.
-It’s for learners interested in becoming part of the French-speaking world.
+They are for learners interested in joining the French-speaking world.

-France Education International has discontinued DELF Pro.
-So, taking this exam is no longer possible.
-Instead, consider selecting Tout Public (A1 to B2), which are similar.
+France Education International has discontinued DELF Pro, so taking this exam is no longer possible.
+Instead, consider selecting Tout Public (A1 to B2), which is similar.

 (v) DELF (Diplôme d’Études en Langue Française)

-Anyone over the age of 17 who loves French can take the DELF.
+Anyone over 17 who loves French can take the DELF.
 The four DELF diplomas align with a CEFR scale of A1 to B2.

 There are four sections in the DELF test: oral comprehension, writing, speaking, and reading comprehension.